ga-wdi-boston/js-this-prototype-study/study.md

 used.
 When we ask an object for the value of one of its attributes and it doesn't have its own version of that attribute, it goes up the 'prototype chain', parent by parent, until it finds one (or runs out of parents).

+The JSIS article "JavaScript Prototype in Plain Language" was very helpful in writing this response.
+For contrast, I was also continually referring back to my understanding of inheritance via classes in Java, which I began learning in a previous class.
 ```